yaddle/VS-Code/README.md

 # GosExt

-Autocompletion nuppets for Gos Ext API to use with Visual Code
+Autocompletion snippets for Gos Ext API to use with Visual Code

 ### 0.0.1
 Initial release of 06/13/2017

+### 0.0.2
+Added updates of Gos Ext API (03/28/2017)

 ## Usage